Ahmed-Swaleh/alx-system_engineering-devops/0x00-shell_basics/README.md

-creating a directory in a directory
+from working directory to home directory